GET IN TOUCH

 Lien Expiration and Withdrawal

-After payment in full, the Tax Commission issues a release or withdrawal notice to the taxpayer and the county recorder.
-The withdrawal removes the lien from public records, restoring clear property ownership and improving credit standing.
-Taxpayers should confirm the release is recorded to avoid issues during property sales or mortgage applications.
+After payment in full, the Tax Commission issues a withdrawal notice to the taxpayer and the district court.
+The withdrawal removes the lien from active enforcement status, though it will continue to appear in public records as set aside.
+Taxpayers should confirm the withdrawal is recorded to avoid issues during property sales or mortgage applications.
+The Utah Statute of Limitations for Tax Collection outlines these time limits and collection provisions.
+By understanding the timeframe, taxpayers can respond promptly to notices, prevent prolonged enforcement actions, and maintain a better financial standing.

 Utah Tax Liens vs Federal Tax Liens